Doug Willis: Marriage and affair

-When Pam refuses to accompany Doug on a work trip, he mistakenly believes that she wants to spend more time with Jim, with whom he suspects she is having "a torrid affair".
+Speaking to a TVTimes writer, Jones stated "Doug's vulnerable to someone coming along and telling him how wonderful he is.
+He is still a bit of a male chauvinist who hasn't totally accepted Pam's return to work.
+And the suspicion that Pam and Jim are having a fling only makes him more insecure."
+She added that Doug had always been flirtatious and it would only take a little push for him to succumb to Jill's charms.
+When Pam refuses to accompany Doug on a work trip, he mistakenly believes that she wants to spend more time with Jim, with whom he now suspects she is having "a torrid affair".
 Doug goes on the trip alone and ends up meeting Jill at his hotel.
 He does not reject her romantic advances and they have a one-night stand.
-An Inside Soap writer observed "However, while Doug sees their liaison as simply a harmless fling, she's definitely looking for more."
+An Inside Soap writer observed that while Doug sees thinks it is "a harmless fling", Jill is looking for more from him.

+The TVTimes writer likened the storyline to the 1987 film Fatal Attraction.
 Doug regrets his affair with Jill immediately, but she is keen for it to happen again.
 Jill tells various residents that she is moving in with Doug, leading him to tell Pam what happened in an "emotional confession".
 Pam reacts with anger, especially when Doug admits he only had sex with Jill because of her connection with Jim.
 The plot is also shown to have an effect on the couple's children and Gaby is left distraught by the situation.
 Meanwhile, Jill's behaviour prompted the Inside Soap writer to comment "You don't have to be Einstein to work out that Jill – to be polite – is a bit psycho, and will do absolutely anything to hold onto Doug."